SLO Airport holds disaster drill to test and prepare first responders for actual emergency

 Over the course of about two hours, various local agencies, including CAL FIRE San Luis Obispo County, San Luis Obispo County Office of Emergency Services, San Luis Obispo City Fire Department, San Luis Ambulance, CALSTAR, San Luis Obispo County Sheriff's Office, and several others went through a simulated airline emergency on a closed runway.

-A bus stood in for a downed aircraft, while several volunteers imitated injured passengers.
+A bus stood in for a downed aircraft, while several volunteers imitated as injured passengers.

 "The scene we simulated today was an alert three category three, one of our commercial airliners, that had went down, within the controlled area of the airfield at San Luis Airport," said Chad Fleming, CAL FIRE SLO County South Coast Battalion Chief.
-"We had a simulated aircraft...
-[W]e had a fire prop.
-We had a hazardous materials prop and we had 54 victims that were on the ground that needed care, treatment, and transport to local facilities."
+"We had a simulated aircraft.
+We had a we had a fire prop.
+We had a hazardous materials prop and we had 54 victims that were on the ground that needed care, treatment and transport to local facilities."

 The disaster training is required every three years by the Federal Aviation Administration (FAA).